Heart Butt Challenge – Week 1

 After FasciaBlasting, we recommend “flushing”, which is simply a light, brisk up and down stroke to increase blood flow to the area.
 You can use the FaceBlaster to lightly blast the areas you just treated, or you can use your hands or the back of the FasciaBlaster to flush the whole extremity.

 The After Blaster Cream is perfect for flushing, and the high-quality arnica will help the areas you treated to quickly recover!

-Don’t forget to do the Heart Butt exercises 3-5 times per week, and follow the full instructions from the Heart Butt Blog to correctly sculpt, shape, and perfect your Heart Butt!
+Don’t forget to do the Heart Butt exercises at least 2 times per week, and follow the full instructions from the Heart Butt Blog to correctly sculpt, shape, and perfect your Heart Butt!

 Fascia Restoration Tips: